-(Roudebush Cottage) The University of Northern Colorado maintains a full-time veterans services office for the convenience of veterans, military members, and their dependents.
-The UNC Office of Veterans Services is designed to be a "one stop shop" for veteran benefits and support services.
+(Roudebush Cottage) The University of Northern Colorado is a Yellow Ribbon Program participant and maintains a full-time Veterans Services office for the convenience of student veterans, military members, and their dependents.
+The UNC Office of Veterans Services is designed to be a one stop shop for veteran benefits and support services.
 UNC is an approved institution for students to receive educational benefits from the Department of Veterans Affairs (VA).
-All VA educational benefit paperwork is to be turned into the VA certifying official in the Office of Veterans Services.
-Counseling is available for academic, financial, and personal issues.
-VA work-study positions may be available for those attending at least three quarter time.
+Staff can assist students in receiving other VA benefits, academic, financial, career, disability, or mental health assistance.
+VA work-study and UNC student positions may be available for those attending at least three quarter time.
 For more information concerning veterans and military students inquire at (970) 351.1403 or veterans.services@unco.edu.